joshuacox/W2GTDW/mindmup.md

 ### Realtime Collaboration with others

-then in the upper right hand corner click "share", there you'll add your collaborator's email address:

-and send me an invite!
+then in the upper right hand corner click "share", there you'll add your collaborator's email address and send them an invite!